charlesfrye/AppliedStatisticsForNeuroscience/00 - Setup/Installation Instructions.md

 This course was written in Python 3.6.
 While it may be possible to run in later versions of Python, this is not guaranteed.
-If you do not have Python installed already, we highly recommend using an Anaconda Python installation (described below).
+If you do not have Python installed already, we recommend using an Anaconda Python installation (described below).

 The main Python libraries you'll use are